drkblog/static-site/content/page/privacy.en.md

 ## Communications

+We will only use your information as described in this Notice or as disclosed to you prior to such processing taking place.

+- **To Provide and Maintain our Services:** We will use your personal information to provide information or deliver Services that you request and to allow you to participate in interactive features of our Site and Services when you choose to do so.
+If the applicable information is to be provided or Service is to be performed by a third party, then we will disclose the applicable information to the third party providing the information or performing applicable Services.

+- **To Provide Customer Support or Respond to You:** We collect any information that you provide to us when you contact us, such as with questions, concerns, feedback, disputes or issues.
+Without your personal information, we cannot respond to you.

-We may use your Personal Information to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
-You may opt out of receiving any, or all, of these communications from us by following the unsubscribe link or instructions provided in any email we send.
+- **To Send You Marketing and Promotional Emails:** We may use your personal information to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
+You may opt-out of receiving any, or all, of these communications from us by following the unsubscribe link or the instructions provided in any email we send, or submitting your request to drkbugs@gmail.com.

+- **To Advise You of Other Services:** From time to time, subject to the applicable law, we may share your personal information with third parties or partners.
+You may opt out of having your personal information shared with third parties.
+If you choose to limit the use of your personal information, certain features or Services may not be available to you.

+- **To Personalize Your Experience:** We may also use your personal information to tailor your experience at our Site, to compile and display content and information that we think you might be interested in, and to provide you with content according to these preferences.
+One In Tech may also use this information to help us understand our members’ needs and interests, to better tailor our products and services to meet your needs.

+- **For Research and Development:** We will use your information to gather analysis or valuable information so that we can improve our Services and to detect, prevent and address technical issues.
+We may also use your information to monitor the usage of our Site including without limitation search terms entered, pages visited and documents viewed.

+- **To Enforce Compliance with Our Terms and Agreements or Policies:** When you access or use our Services, you are bound to our Terms and Conditions and this Notice.
+To ensure you comply with them, we process your personal information by actively monitoring, investigating, preventing and mitigating any alleged or actual prohibited, illicit or illegal activities on our Services.
+We also may process your personal information to: investigate, prevent or mitigate violations of our internal terms, agreements or policies; enforce our agreements with third parties and business partners; and, as applicable, collect fees based on your use of our Services.
+We also use your information to ensure that One In Tech will not violate any applicable U.S. sanctions in accepting your donation or by providing you access to One In Tech’s goods and services.
+We cannot perform our Services in accordance with our terms, agreements or policies without processing your personal information for such purposes.

 ## Compliance with Laws